Skip to content

 New Zealand beaches are a piece of heaven

-New Zealand has many more things to offer than you might think, and there is no one way to explore all of the country as North New Zealand is hugely different from South New Zealand.
+New Zealand has many more things to offer than you might think, and there is no one way to explore the whole country, as North New Zealand is hugely different from South New Zealand.
 In the north, you can discover big cities like Wellington and Auckland, and of course, the splendid beaches strewn all along the coastline up in the North Island.
 However, the south is famous for wildly romantic mountains with lochs, beautiful natural landscapes, thrilling outdoor activities, and glaciers.
 You might want to discover the whole country with its two parts, but you have to plan your time here accordingly because there are many places on both islands and in between.

 • Be Cool When Hiking: No Dangerous Animals